Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Applications

-The next application is on surface reconstruction, which recovers a triangular mesh structure from a point cloud.
-In the previous application on boundary detection, a triangular mesh is generated in the intermediate process as a byproduct.
-Here, another approach for surface reconstruction is discussed.
-By parametrizing the point cloud surface to a parameter domain, a 2D triangular mesh in the parameter domain can be created.
+Surface reconstruction, which recovers geometric objects from unstructured point clouds, can be applied in finite element analysis, medical imaging, computer aided design, and various other fields.

+In Section \ref{sec: DC surf param}, point cloud surfaces are mapped to prescribed parameter domain, in where planar triangular mesh can be created.
+The planar meshes are generated by a Python library pygmsh \cite{Schlomer_pygmsh_A_Python}, which is an interface to Gmsh \cite{geuzaine2009gmsh}.
 The inverse mapping of the vertices of the newly created mesh can be obtained via interpolation using the mapping of the point cloud.
 A reconstructed surface triangular mesh can then be formed using pre-images of the vertices and their connectivity.
-Comparing to generating triangular mesh directly from the point cloud, this approach provides more robustness to the quality of the point cloud.

 In creating the 2D triangular meshes on the parameter domains, we tried two methods: one was to create a uniform mesh, and the other was to create a mesh with edge lengths are depending on the values of $\lambda_{inv}$ networks.
 More specifically, for the latter method, the edge lengths were approximately proportional to $1/\sqrt{\lambda_{inv}}$.
 The idea is that the value represents the scaling of Euclidean distance between the original point cloud and its mapping, thereby creating a triangular mesh with more uniform sizes of triangular faces.